akanso/k8s-restart-notifier-CSharp/README.md

 # Getting started for developers

-make sure kubeconfig exists in `~/.kube/config`, or `KUBECONFIG` env var is set to the kube config path make sure the microsoft teams webhook is specified as an environment variable = `DEPLOYMENTNAME` as well as the service name as `SERVICENAME`.
+make sure kubeconfig exists in `~/.kube/config`, or `KUBECONFIG` env var is set to the kube config path make sure the microsoft teams webhook is specified as an environment variable = TEAMS_WEBHOOK.

 1. Install dotnet
 2.	dotnet restore